Mutual funds on Aditya Birla Money

 What people ask about mutual funds on Aditya Birla Money.

 Yes.
-Aditya Birla Money supports systematic investment plans (SIPs) — fixed amount, fixed cadence (monthly / weekly / quarterly), auto-debited from your linked bank via the NSE / BSE / RTA mandate.
-Pause and stop any time.
-SIP day, amount and tenure are set when you start the SIP.
+Aditya Birla Money supports systematic investment plans (SIPs) — sIP available, auto-debited from your linked bank via the NSE / BSE / RTA mandate.
+Pause or stop any time.

 Mutual funds at Aditya Birla Money can be held in two forms — as folios (held with the AMC's registrar, no demat needed) or as demat units (held in your demat account).
 Demat units make selling slightly faster but otherwise the two are equivalent for retail investors.
 Aditya Birla Money usually defaults to the form it supports best.